 The natural form of stevia, the green leaf that you can grow in your backyard or pick off the plant, has been used by various cultures for centuries for medicinal and therapeutic use.
 As a concentrated sweetener, the majority of the evidence indicates that stevia, used in reasonable amounts, is a harmless non-caloric, natural sweetener.
 In low doses, stevia consumption appears to be associated with general anti-inflammatory and anti-oxidative effects, and some research indicates that stevia may be a safe and effective way to help manage blood sugar levels in people with type 2 diabetes.

 Negative Effects of Stevia

-There is some conflicting research which suggests there is no difference in glycemic and insulin responses between stevia and glucose, and although there may be a very small glucose reducing effect of stevia consumption, it does not appear to apply to everybody and is unreliable.
+There is some conflicting research that suggests there is no difference in glycemic and insulin responses between stevia and glucose, and although there may be a very small glucose-reducing effect of stevia consumption, it does not appear to apply to everybody and is unreliable.
 Higher doses of stevia have also been linked to fertility problems in animals, although this is a somewhat contested issue.
-Moreover, some research suggests that zero-calorie sweeteners like stevia could interfere with concentrations of beneficial gut bacteria, which plays a central role in disease prevention, digestion, and immunity.
+Moreover, some research suggests that zero-calorie sweeteners like stevia could interfere with concentrations of beneficial gut bacteria, which play a central role in disease prevention, digestion, and immunity.

 So, Is Stevia Good for You?